 As far as I know, this is the only physical magazine that covers the Nintendo Switch!
 Why subscribe when you find Switch news all over the internet in a timely fashion?
-Aside from the nostalgia of physical mags, two reasons.
 First, there are features from various contributors about all things Nintendo (I was lucky enough to write one about my nostalgia for the original N64 Mario Golf in Issue 53!).
 It’s a joy reading about what makes Nintendo games special to different folks, like the story about how Breath of the Wild helps manage anxiety in the issue pictured below.
 I appreciate that they get new voices in each issue!

 Second is the plethora of indie reviews every month!
 I always enjoy reading analyses of the “big titles”, but I’m a huge indie fan and really cherish how extensive and diverse their indie reviews are.
 There was a Cadence of Hyrule retrospective in the recent Zelda issue that was stellar!
 If you’re as a big a Switch nut as I am, this is definitely a physical game magazine you should subscribe to.